jonespm/SI664-docs/install/mac-brew_python_django_mysql-install.md

  hand, Xcode is not installed on your machine visit the Apple App Store, search for "Xcode", and install it (it's free).

 ## <a name="homebrewinstall">2.0 Install Homebrew</a>
 [Homebrew](https://brew.sh/) describes itself as "the missing package manager for macOS".
-I use it to manage Git, GnuPG, Heroku, Hugo, Maven, nano, OpenSSL, Pandoc, PHP, Python, Ruby, SQLite and a number of other software installs.
+I use it to manage curl, Git, GnuPG, Heroku, Hugo, Maven, nano, OpenSSL, Pandoc, PHP, Python, Ruby, SQLite and a number of other software installs.

 Open the terminal (I use [iTerm2](https://www.iterm2.com/)) and run the following script to install Homebrew: